abarbu/csp-haskell/README.md

 A simple example which solves Sudoku puzzles, project Euler problem 96.

-    solveSudoku :: (Enum a, Eq a, Num a) => [[a]] -> [[a]] solveSudoku puzzle = solveCSP $ do
+    solveSudoku :: (Enum a, Eq a, Num a) => [[a]] -> [[a]] solveSudoku puzzle = oneCSPSolution $ do
       dvs <- mapM (mapM (\a -> mkDV $ if a == 0 then [1 ..
 9] else [a])) puzzle
       mapM_ assertRowConstraints dvs
       mapM_ assertRowConstraints $ transpose dvs